thewisenerd/pyquerymatch/README.md

 a query matcher, which supports deserializing [mongo][1]-like queries, and subsequently using it for further purposes.

+this only supports a subset of the query notation supported in MongoDB, see the [supported operators](#supported-operators) section. this is a conscious choice!

 # Basic Usage

 the simplest usage is for in-memory matching, example: